Time. Money. Control.

-In order to do that and, consequently, elect conservative candidates to the House and Senate in 2022, I’m proud to introduce the National Victory Action Fund (NVAF).
+In order to do that and, consequently, elect conservative candidates to the House and Senate in 2024, we have proudly built the National Victory Action Fund (NVAF).

 NVAF is a grassroots-driven political committee working to ensure Republican candidates have the resources to win.